netherphp/atlantis/README.md

 1. `composer require netherphp/atlantis`
 2. `vendor/bin/atlantis init`

+**Note:** Currently requires `minimum-stability: 'dev'` this project and its libraries are quite early on in their refresh.

 # Default Project Structure

 Running the `init` command will generate a project in the current directory